ThummeTo/FMI.jl/docs/src/fmi2_lowlevel_modeldescription_functions.md

 fmi2GetGenerationDateAndTime
 ```

-## tecnical information about the FMU
+## technical information about the FMU

 ```@docs
 fmi2GetModelIdentifier